TaitoUnited/taito-cli/docs/tutorial/OLD.md

 1. Configure `taito_zone` and `gcloud_org_id` in the `zone-gcloud/taito-config.sh` file.
 (TODO configure all places that say...)
 (TODO installing without organization?)

-2. Authenticate by running `taito --auth` in the `zone-gcloud` directory.
+2. Authenticate by running `taito auth` in the `zone-gcloud` directory.

 3. Create taito zone by running `taito zone apply` in the `zone-gcloud` directory.